-FINA or Féderation Internationale de Natation is the federation that controls the development of Aquatics throughout the world.
-It was founded in 1908 during the Olympic Games in London by eight national federations: France, Belgium, Denmark, Finland, Germany, Hungary, Sweden, and Great Britain.
-The main responsibilities of the Federation are to verify world records and update the list of said records; establish unified rules for swimming, diving, and water polo (both in the Olympic Games and in international competitions); and to manage swimming competitions at the Olympic Games.
+The World Aquatics is the international governing body responsible for the development of aquatic sports throughout the world.
+The federation was founded in 1908 during the Olympic Games in London by eight national federations.
+These were France, Belgium, Denmark, Finland, Germany, Hungary, Sweden, and Great Britain.
+Among the many responsibilities of the federation are to verify world records and update the list of confirmed records, establish unified rules within the various disciplines, and to manage world swimming competitions that includes the Olympic Games.

-Currently, FINA is in charge of the development of the following aquatic disciplines:
+Currently, World Aquatics is in charge of the development of the following aquatic disciplines:

-FINA not only promotes, develops, and boosts Aquatics around the world, but it also aims to create opportunities for athletes and to encourage support and interest in each of the disciplines.
-They work to build a better, healthier environment for athletes, and they raise awareness regarding sports and what we all couldn't afford to live without: water.
+World Aquatics not only promotes, develops, and boosts aquatics around the world, but also aims to create opportunities for athletes and to encourage support and interest in each of the disciplines.
+They work to build a better, healthier environment for athletes, and they raise awareness regarding sports and what we all could not afford to live without: water.
 As their motto importantly states: “Water is Our World”.
 To this day, World Aquatics' backbone and allies are over 200 National Member Federations in the five continents.
 They oversee setting goals, objectives, rules, and regulations, overseeing that all their priorities have a cohesive status around the world.
 The structure that makes most of World Aquatics is provided by the Technical Committees from each discipline.